 Ok, we can now get started on our Jarrah sweater construction!
-The first step is easy peasy – the seams.
+The first step is easy peasy – how to sew the seams.
 We will be stitching up the shoulder seams and attaching the sleeves to the body.
-Like I said, a super simple step to start out with.
+As I said, a super simple step to start out with.
 But isn’t that nice to be able to ease into a project like that?

 Place your front and back sweater pieces right sides together, lining up the two shoulder seams.

 Sew together 1/4″ from the raw edge.
 You can use a zig zag stitch or serger.
 Or in my case, stitch with a zig zag and then finish the raw edge with a serger.
 Old habits die hard, ha.